Jock Rutherford

-John "Jock" Rutherford (12 October 1884 – 21 April 1963) was an English footballer who played in the Football League for Arsenal, Clapton Orient and Newcastle United.
+John Rutherford (12 October 1884 – 21 April 1963) was an English footballer who played in the Football League for Arsenal, Clapton Orient and Newcastle United.
 He played 11 times for England, and had a short and unsuccessful spell as manager of Stoke.

 Club career

 Born in Percy Main, North Shields, Northumberland, Rutherford was known for his longevity; he played nearly six hundred Football League and FA Cup matches, despite four seasons of football being cancelled due to World War I. He started his career at Newcastle United, making his debut in 1902 against West Bromwich Albion, scoring twice.
 Nicknamed "the Newcastle flyer", he spent ten seasons at the "Magpies", as an outside right renowned for his pace and close control.
 Newcastle were a dominant force at the time with Rutherford picking up three First Division medals, and played in five FA Cup finals.
 Although Newcastle only won the 1910 final against Barnsley, by 2–1 in a replay.
 Rutherford himself scored the equaliser in the first match, in the very last minute of normal time for a 1–1 draw.

 At the start of the 1913–14 season, Rutherford fell out with the Newcastle management over his wages, and he was promptly sold to Woolwich Arsenal, who had just been relegated to the Second Division.
 He made his Arsenal debut against Nottingham Forest on 1 November 1913 and scored twice in a 3–2 win, and quickly became a regular in the side.
 When the First World War broke out, Rutherford continued to guest for Arsenal in wartime matches.
 Despite being 35 when first-class football resumed in 1919, he continued to play regularly for Arsenal who had been promoted back to the First Division for another four seasons.

 In March 1923 Rutherford was approached by Stoke, who had heard that he interested into moving into management.
 There were testing times for Stoke who after being promoted to the First Division the year before were now four points adrift at the bottom of the table with one win in 11.
 So it seemed perfect timing for Rutherford, at the age of 38 he was being offered not only the chance to take over the reins of a First Division club but to continue playing in a player-manager role, an offer he found too good to refuse.
 It was only when he arrived at the Victoria Ground on 3 April that he realised what poor condition the club was in.
 With five games of the 1922–23 season left, Stoke needed to win four to have any chance of staying up.
 It didn't happen and Stoke suffered relegation to the Second Division but there was optimism that an instant return could be had with Rutherford in charge.